 Why is the OED important?

 It is important for MOM to compile comprehensive and updated occupational and employment data in order to effectively review and implement manpower policies that directly affect all businesses in Singapore.
 This data will provide us with valuable insights into employee movements, occupational trends, working hours and wages, which will aid MOM in shaping policies.
 Location data gathered through the OED can also be utilised in urban and transport planning, hence increasing efficiency and accessibility.
+For more information regarding the OED, you can refer to our FAQ page

 Sign up for the Automated Data Transfer (ADT) Service